Frequently Asked Questions

 Most of our shaders are compatible with most versions of Minecraft, but that compatibility mostly relies on Optifine itself, especially with how far back they can go in Minecraft versions.
 To ensure maximum compatibility, make sure you have the latest version of Optifine available for your Minecraft version.

 In the case of Continuum RT, as of Build 13 and later, it is only compatible with the MC versions that Focal Engine is compatible with.
-That means 1.14.4, 1.16.5, 1.17.1 and 1.19.2 are officially supported.
-Later versions may work but are a ‘use at your own risk’ thing.
-Versions before Build 13 are compatible with MC 1.14.4 only, with Optifine F5 being the recommendation.
+That means 1.14.4, 1.16.5, 1.17.1, 1.19.2 1.20.1, and 1.20.4 are officially supported at this time.
+RT versions before Build 13 are compatible with MC 1.14.4 only, with Optifine F5 being our recommendation.

-Continuum 2.1 Beta is compatible with MC 1.14.4, 1.16.5, 1.17.1 and 1.19.2, with Focal Engine v1.0.5 and up.
-More versions coming soon (Minecraft 1.19.4 support is in production).
+Continuum 2.1 Beta, RC and full releases are compatible with MC 1.14.4, 1.16.5, 1.17.1, 1.19.2 1.20.1, and 1.20.4, with Focal Engine v1.0.5 and up.
+More versions coming soon.
 See the ‘How do I install Focal Engine’ question for a link to the instructions, including required mod versions.

 Continuum 2.1 Alpha, as we also state in the readme, has some requirements as well.
 You’ll need Optifine F2 Pre 3 or later at minimum to get it working on an older version of MC, so that limits how low you can go with it a bit.
 As of right now we officially support its use up to 1.16.5.
 Versions as low as MC 1.12.2 are also supported with Build 1 through 12.
 Later versions may also work, despite not being officially supported at this time.